Samruddhi-jadh/Experimenting_RAG_Techniques/README.md

 Welcome to one of the most comprehensive and dynamic collections of Retrieval-Augmented Generation (RAG) tutorials available today.
 This repository serves as a hub for cutting-edge techniques aimed at enhancing the accuracy, efficiency, and contextual richness of RAG systems.

+---

+## 📌 My Learning & Experiments (Fork Note)

+This repository is forked from **Nir Diamant’s RAG_Techniques** for the purpose of **hands-on learning, experimentation, and practical understanding of advanced RAG architectures**.

+### What I did:
+- Ran and modified multiple notebooks locally and on Google Colab
+- Experimented with multi-modal retrieval (PDF + images)
+- Enhanced visualization and inspection of retrieval outputs
+- Added selected output screenshots after notebook cell execution for clarity
+- Refactored and optimized parts of the code to improve results and efficiency

+### Key Learnings:
+- Differences between Agentic RAG and traditional RAG pipelines
+- How retrieval metadata and grounding signals are surfaced
+- Handling multi-page PDFs vs image-based documents
+- Practical challenges in scaling and debugging production-style RAG systems

+> ⚠️ All core architectures and original implementations are credited to the original author.
+> This fork reflects my personal learning, experimentation, and documentation process.

 ## 📫 Stay Updated!

 <div align="center">